ChoKasem/rqt_tut/README.md

       * setup.py

+## Summary of How to Create Custom Plugin / Dashboard

+There are 3 main ways
+1. Can just create everything from scratch by yourself (how the GUI will look ie buttons and stuff, how ).
+This will all be programming (so you program where to place the box like in javascript, also program interaction)
+2. Use Qt Desginer to help design the GUI and interaction (what it will do when I press the button).
+Then convert it to python code later.
+3. If you like RQT(ROS QT) and just want to combine them, could just run: " rosrun rqt_gui rqt_gui " Then pick whatever rqt plugin (or your own plugin is possible too I think) and drag them down to dashboard.

 ## Executing this program:
 Follow this if only this git repo have the desire Plugin, if not, follow the instruction below it about how to Create Custom Plugin